Which types of developments or building work require planning permission

 Sometimes, a restrictive condition on a property may mean you need to get planning permission even when it may be permitted development.
 You can check the planning history by viewing applications on our website.

 If the planning history is prior to 1998, the application is on our microfiche records.
-To request a copy of the documents you require, or to book a time slot to view the microfiche, email email@example.com.
+However, due to the global pandemic, the office is currently closed to the public.
+To request a copy of microfiche documents, email firstname.lastname@example.org.
 Provide the reference number if you have it.
-Requests for large quantities of documents may require a time slot to be agreed.

 Confirmation that planning permission isn't needed